apontador/findrix-sdk-doc-android/README.md

 - userId – Provide an ID for this device(can be null or empty)
 - clientId – Request a client id with TRLS dev team
 - clientSecret – Request a client secret with TRLS dev team
-- deviceName – Can be null or empty
+- name – Can be null or empty
+- phone - Can be null or empty
-- devicePhoneNumber - Can be null or empty
+- email - Can be null or empty
-- devicePhoto - Can be null or empty
+- photo - Can be null or empty
 - senderId - You can use TRLs with other push provider(ie "SENDER_ID_1,SENDER_ID_2").
 Can be null of empty
 - callback - Device creation callback